Wilf Hassan: New Zealand appearance

 After the first test at Carlaw Park 12 Auckland players were chosen to travel to Christchurch to prepare for the second test with Hassan amongst them.
 The Herald said that "any doubts as to Hassan’s ability must have been well cleared by his play round the scrum against the Englishmen on Saturday.
 He is easily the best halfback playing the code, and it will cause surprise if he is omitted from the next test team".
 Hassan was indeed selected to make his New Zealand debut however he was picked in the standoff position which caused some surprise as it was a position that he had spent relatively little time in.
 New Zealand were defeated 25 to 14 in the match played in Christchurch.
 Edwin Abbot was picked to play at halfback.
 During the first half he "secured, made ground and passed to Hassan, [who] swung outwards, drew Jim Sullivan and gave a well timed pass to List, who clapped on the pace and dived across as he was tackled by Gus Risman.
 During the second half the backline was shuffled with Brisbane moving into standoff while Hassan was moved into the centres.
 The match was then characterised by some rough play with a few incidents including one where Hassan "received rough handling at the hands of Martin Hodgson, and play was held up while he was given attention".
 The Herald said that "Hassan is purely a halfback, and if considered not good enough for this position he should have been dropped.
 By his play for Auckland against England he fully deserved a place behind the scrum in the test match.
 Hassan and Brisbane play together in club football, a point which should have carried weight with the selectors.

 Hassan was then chosen to play in a New Zealand XIII to play England in Wellington.
 The New Zealand XIII were completely outclassed by England who won 59 to 8.
 Captain Lou Hutt broke a thumb early in the match and the New Zealand side was forced to play with 12 players for the remainder of the match.

-Two weeks later on 3 September Hassan was back playing for Marist in the semi final Roope Rooster win over Devonport.
+Two weeks later on 3 September Hassan was back playing for Marist in the semi-final Roope Rooster win over Devonport.
 A week later he was part of the Marist side which won the Roope Rooster final 28–8 over City Rovers.
-Marist them played Devonport in the Stormont Shield final however Hassan was unable to play as he had a poisoned finger.
-His final game of the season was for Marist against an Auckland XIII which was a fundraiser to assist W Hanlon (a former Marist player) in returning home from England where he had been playing.
+Marist then played Devonport in the Stormont Shield final however Hassan was unable to play as he had a poisoned finger.
+His final game of the season was for Marist against an Auckland XIII which was a fundraiser to assist Trevor Hanlon (a former Marist player) in returning home from England where he had been playing.
 Hassan scored a try and kicked the only conversion of his senior playing career.